ssasoglu/blog-source/source/_posts/why-mm-is-great-for-serverless-pt-2.md

   - If we need something fast, we can reuse what we have built so far.
   - If we need to experiment, it is easy to plug in new features to the application.

 If you don't have a plan for how your system will evolve, it won't survive the test of time.
-Starting with a serverless modular monolithic architecture gives you a solid  and flexible foundation that supports growth and evolution for your systems.
+Starting with the "Serverless Modular Monolith" gives you a solid and flexible foundation that supports growth and evolution for your systems.

 This blueprint has helped us at PostNL, and I hope it can serve as inspiration for you as well.
 If this architectural evolution is interesting for you, I encourage you to explore the concept "Evolutionary Architectures".